chicks-net/data-curated/individuals/chicks/github/README.md

 - Fetches commit history using the GitHub Search API via `gh` command
 - Stores commits in a SQLite database
+- Extracts and indexes emojis from commit messages
 - Avoids API rate limits by using authenticated `gh` CLI
 - Handles pagination automatically
 - Skips duplicate commits on subsequent runs